Applications are accepted year-round.

 For grants from $10,000 to $200,000

 There is no application deadline for our Community Innovation grants.
 Applications are accepted year-round.
+We strongly suggest that all potential applicants schedule a call with our team before putting together an application.

 We use an online application system.
 We understand this may present a barrier to some applicants, and we will make reasonable efforts to accommodate particular needs on a case-by-case basis.
 Please contact us to discuss your specific circumstances.